Special delivery for ITER

 The exceptional convoys took two weeks to travel from their fabrication site at GH in San Sebastian, Spain to the ITER site.
 Photo: AIF

-The Winding Facility is the enormous building going up along the eastern side of the ITER platform that will house the assembly of the Poloidal Field (PF) coils.
-Five of the six PF coils, measuring from 8 to 24 metres in diameter, are too massive to be transported in their finished state.
-The winding operations for these magnets will be carried out by Europe in the PF Coil Winding Facility, using conductors supplied by China, Europe and Russia.
+The Winding Facility is the enormous building going up along the eastern side of the ITER platform that will house the assembly of the poloidal field coils.
+Five of the six poloidal field coils, measuring from 8 to 24 metres in diameter, are too massive to be transported in their finished state.
+The winding operations for these magnets will be carried out by Europe in the Poloidal Field Coil Winding Facility, using conductors supplied by China and Europe.

 Traffic was halted briefly as the huge beams made their way across the rotary and onto the ITER construction site.
 Photo: AIF

-"We're talking about two very heavy units that will be capable of carrying loads of 25 and 50 tons respectively," explains Philippe Martin, project director for the PF Coils Winding Facility and representative of Spie Batignolles, part of the French consortium
+"We're talking about two very heavy units that will be capable of carrying loads of 25 and 50 tonnes respectively," explains Philippe Martin, project director for the Winding Facility and representative of Spie Batignolles, part of the French consortium

 (Spie Batignolles, Omega Concept and Setec) chosen by the European Domestic Agency F4E to design and build the facility.
 "The building was designed around the requirements of these cranes, including massive concrete pillars anchored deep in the ground to support the runways."

-Preparing to lift the 23-ton beams into place.
+Preparing to lift the 23-tonne beams into place.
 Photo: AIF

-Over the past days, the beams for the first crane—with a combined weight of 46 tons—were settled into place in the west part of the building some 9.50 meters overhead.
+Over the past days, the beams for the first crane—with a combined weight of 46 tonnes—were settled into place in the west part of the building some 9.50 metres overhead.
 Once secured, workers will lift the hoisting trolley into its final position and proceed with electrical connections and load testing.
 In all, the installation should take three weeks.